y330/FragmentQR/README.md

 ## Features

 + Automatically Generate QR for current tab's URL
++ Copy URL with text fragment from user's selection on any webpage

 + Text box to edit QR code
 + Paste, copy and clear buttons
-+ Copy URL with text fragment from selected text
 + QR code generator

 ____